Goldengirl

 Goldengirl is a 1979 American drama sci-fi sports film directed by Joseph Sargent, based on the 1977 science fiction novel of the same title by Peter Lear, a pseudonym of Peter Lovesey.
 The screenplay was by John Kohn, with music by Bill Conti.
-The film is the screen debut of Susan Anton, who starred in the title role opposite James Coburn.
+The film is the screen debut of Susan Anton, who starred in the title role of Goldine Serafin opposite James Coburn.

 Plot

-A scientist and neo-Nazi doctor named Serafin has developed a way to create a physically superior human being.
+Scientist and neo-Nazi doctor William Serafin has developed a way to create a physically superior human being.
 He tests it out on his adopted daughter, Goldine.

-From childhood, Goldine's father has injected her with vitamins and hormones.
+From childhood, Serafin has injected Goldine with vitamins and hormones.
 Now that she is grown, it is time to give her a test run.
 Serafin declares that his "Goldengirl" will enter and win three races at the 1980 Summer Olympics in Moscow.

-To subsidize his work, Serafin sells shares in his daughter's future to a syndicate of businessmen, who send merchandising expert Dryden to look out for their interests.
+To subsidize his work, Serafin sells shares in Goldine's future to a syndicate of businessmen, who send merchandising expert Dryden to look out for their interests.
 Goldine's personal and emotional development, meanwhile, is left in the hands of a psychologist, Dr. Sammy Lee.
 Goldine competes in Moscow, with unexpected results.

 Production

 Susan Anton was a winner of Miss California and second runner-up in the 1969 Miss America pageant.
 She was best known for starring and singing in TV commercials for Muriel Cigars.
-Anton earned a 1980 Golden Globe nomination for Best New Star of the Year in a Motion Picture—Female.

 Olympic track-and-field stars Dwight Stones and Bob Beamon make cameo appearances in the film, as does Australian tennis player John Newcombe.

 The film raised two-thirds of its $7 million budget by pre-selling the TV rights; NBC planned to broadcast an expanded 184-minute, two-part miniseries version that would air in conjunction with the network's exclusive coverage of the 1980 Moscow Olympics.
 After US participation was canceled in protest of the Soviet invasion of Afghanistan, NBC postponed the broadcast until January 8, 1981 when it aired a 117-minute version in a three-hour timeslot.